 - In a food processor, chop the onion, garlic, ginger, and chilies, until the mixture turns into a chunky purée.
 On low to medium flame, melt the butter in a pan, sautée the cumin seeds for 1 minute, then add the ground aromatics.
-Continue on low flame until the mixture begins to turn golden brown.
+Continue on low flame until the mixture begins to turn golden brown, about 20-30 minutes.
 Turn off the flame and add the turmeric.
 Mix well.
 Pour into the large pot.

-- Throw in the bay leaves, chili flakes, and chopped tomatoes.
+- Throw in the bay leaves, chili flakes, chopped tomatoes, and salt.
 Give the contents a good stir.

 - Add your protein (in this case, the goat) into the pot and pour in the spinach water, just until the contents are covered.
 Close the pot and simmer the saag for 1 hour, or until the meat is tender.

 - Turn off the flame, add the garam masala and yogurt, and mix well.

 - Serve with chopped cilantro and enjoy with some rice, roti, or naan.

 - A liter of water isn't enough to blanch all of the spinach at once.
 In fact, I kept the amount of water to a minimum because I wanted to add the spinach water into the pot (boiled spinach water = flavor).
 Too much boiling water would have resulted in a thin saag, so I went through the trouble of blanching and scooping the spinach out in a couple batches.